Janikaka/Experiment-server/README.md

 A simple REST API server for providing runtime configurations for applications and receiving usage-related event data.

+See the current API documentation from [here](https://swaggerhub.com/api/wakr/experiment-server/).
+Remember to check the newest (highest) version.

 ###Environment setup

 We use virtualenv to virtualize the python installation.
 This will create need for a venv-directory which should be located at project root.